 You hear it time and time again: the cloud helps companies reduce costs.
 But does it?
 When you run the numbers, many cloud offerings appear unreasonably expensive.
 There are certain economies of scale where the cloud works and where it doesn't.
-Unfortunately, far too many companies don't run the numbers.
-Don't make that mistake.
+Unfortunately, far too many companies don't run the numbers before they sign up.
+Don't make this mistake.

 An Experienced Founding/Management Team

 If your business is going to rely on the cloud, you need to be able to rely on the people running your cloud.
 For obvious reasons, taking a chance on a cloud provider who hasn't been around for a while or the solution is run by those who lack enterprise-level experience is a risky proposition.

 An Industry Standard Solution